DataWeightsAndCombination

 ⇒ Option 3 is pretty easy to implement for both Cases 1 and 2B, and will account for (likely small) Gain variations from antenna to antenna within the individual datasets, whereas Option 2 does not.
 However, see Caveat 1, for very complex line emission it may be difficult to get a good result.

 • This task attempts to assess the sensitivity per visibility and adjust the weights accordingly.
-It is very commonly used for JVLA data (including their pipeline).
+It is very commonly used for VLA data (including the VLA pipeline).

 Caveat 1: One must limit the calculation to line-free channels using the fitspw parameter.
 For complex line projects this can be painful, however, typically the line-free channels are already known from the continuum subtraction, and can be reused here.
 However, it is best to run statwt before continuum subtraction, and it should always be run on the fully channelized data before any spectral averaging is applied.